surecart/surecart-wp-plugin/readme.txt

 * Fix: Some custom form fields not saving metadata for some processors.
 * Fix: sc_order_confirmation shortcode not displaying.
 * Fix: Overflow issue on some themes with address component.
+* Fix: Issue with some shortcodes not displaying if slide-out cart is disabled by admin.

 = 1.2.0  - Novermber 14, 2022 =
 * New: Manual payment methods.